Areas of Research

 Poems and Essays

-Poems and essays published in The Atlantic, American Letters & Commentary, Denver Quarterly, Puerto del Sol, Third Coast, and in other journals.
+Over 200 poems and essays published or forthcoming in peer-reviewed literary journals, including The Academy of American Poets, The Atlantic, American Poetry Review, Cutbank, Denver Quarterly, Puerto del Sol, Seneca Review, and other journals.

-More information and links to recent publications can be found at: www.megankaminski.com
+More information and links to publications and current projects can be found at: www.megankaminski.com